-He cites the complexity involved even in the simple action of raising an arm and, quoting neuroscientists Emilio Bizzi and Robert Ajemian, points to the extent of the complication to emphasize how much more involved human language must be:
+Citing the complexity involved even in the simple action of raising an arm, and quoting neuroscientists, he speculates how much more involved human language might be while not at the same time addressing the reverse possibility of increased simplicity in case language is not analogous:

-which critically involves coordinate and variable transformations from spatial movement goals to muscle activations" [which need] to be elaborated further.
-Phrased more fancifully, we have some idea as to the intricate design of the puppet and the puppet strings, but we lack insight into the mind of the puppeteer.
+we have some idea as to the intricate design of the puppet and the puppet strings, but we lack insight into the mind of the puppeteer.

-We refer to this distinction as the "Physical Action Exclusion Hypothesis".
+We refer to this distinction as the "Action Control Exclusion Hypothesis".

-At this juncture we are able to address a main theme of our analysis.
-While Chomsky sees clear to separating physical action including necessary intermediations from structures of internal thought, this distinction leaves unaddressed for the future the concept of internal thoughts which represent or implement the intention and conception of a linguistic expression.
-At the center of this question are the intentions or decisions to express a particular configuration of thought and related intentions and decisions how to configure the expression of thought.
+Chomsky separates physical action including necessary intermediations from structures of internal thought, but leaves unaddressed the possibility of internal thoughts which trigger the intention and conception of linguistic structural expression.
+Of particular interest for syntax are the intentions or decisions to express a particular configuration of thought and related intentions and decisions how to configure its expression in particular structures.
 At the considerable depth where Chomsky leaves the analysis of the formulation of the Galilean Challenge, the role of internal mental intentional decisions has importantly not been taken up.

-That is, Chomsky leaves for the future the question of mental actions which are decisions to say so and so in such and such a manner.
-Crucially, for our own investigations, we term this mental intermediation between the well of thought and the drawing of expression as the "Intention Inclusion Hypothesis".
-Chomsky places his concerns elsewhere, while Tool Grammar views this as a crucially important empirical juncture.
+Chomsky leaves for the future the question of mental actions which are decisions to say so and so in such and such a manner.
+We term this mental intermediation between the well of thought and the drawing of expression as the "Intention Inclusion Hypothesis".
+Instrumentation Theory is formulated on the view that this as a potentially important empirical juncture.
 The specification of linguistic intention as part of the generative capacity either does or does not advance the possibilities of simplicity, understanding, and explanation in linguistic science.
-This is the definition of the Tool Grammar extension to the Generative Program.